Support

 The Workout List is a quick, session-scoped log.
 Tap "Add to Workout" on the Load tab to record the weight you just hit; on the Workout tab entries are grouped by lift, and you can drag to reorder within a lift, and clear it when you're done.
 Each gym profile keeps its own list, so different gyms never mix.

-When you're done, Copy puts the whole list on your clipboard to paste into your gym or notes app, and Share turns your session into a branded image card — pick a compact card or a full-screen story, reroll the tagline, then post it to Instagram or Messages, or save it to Photos.
+When you're done, Copy puts the whole list on your clipboard to paste into your gym or notes app, and Share turns your session into a branded image card: pick a compact card or a full-screen story, reroll the tagline, then post it to Instagram or Messages, or save it to Photos.
+Or tap Save to Logbook to keep the session for good.

-The Workout List is completely free — logging, viewing, copying, and sharing all cost nothing, with no trial and no Pro requirement.
+The Workout List is completely free: logging, viewing, copying, sharing, and saving all cost nothing, with no trial and no Pro requirement.

 What does "Unlimited" mean in the Plate Inventory?